-VA Home Loans: Home Buying and VA Loan Rates for Military and Veterans in 2019
+VA Home Loans and VA Loan Rates in 2019

-As an active duty service member or veteran, it’s even easier for you than for the average person.
+As an active-duty servicemember or veteran, it’s easier for you than others to achieve your homeownership goals.
 That’s because one of your most valuable benefits — the VA home loan — offers:

 - Zero monthly mortgage insurance